-Clyde Quay Wharf itself was built in 1907 to meet the burgeoning growth of the Port of Wellington.
-In 1964, the wharf found a new purpose when the Overseas Passenger Terminal was added for visiting cruise ships.
+The wharf itself was built in 1907 to meet the burgeoning growth of the Port of Wellington.
+In 1964 it found a new purpose when the Overseas Passenger Terminal was added for visiting cruise ships.